jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Notably, this development continues as of late 2024, five years after its initiation.
 This extended development period demonstrates that adapting space standards for general aviation applications requires substantial time and effort.

 // --------------------------- 2_Pressure_Vessels --------------------------- //
-While standards development progressed, the broader context of hydrogen pressure vessels revealed promising opportunities.
+While standards development progressed, the broader context of hydrogen pressure vessels exhibited promising opportunities.
-As outlined in @chap_1_2, there existed a vast field of applications for hydrogen pressure vessels.
+As derived in @chap_1_2, there exists a vast field of applications for hydrogen pressure vessels.
 The examination of different mobility sectors, which are pivotal drivers of economic and scientific growth, underscored the fundamental importance of hydrogen pressure vessels.
 Analysis of the five known tank types, including their applications, advantages, and disadvantages, outlined in @chap_1_2 led to a clear conclusion: tank Type IV emerged as the most suitable choice for #gls("swith") design, based on its maturity, commercial availability, and optimal balance between performance and safety considerations.